N7WEra/SharpAllTheThings/README.md

 1. SharpWMI - implementation of various WMI functionality.
 This includes local/remote WMI queries, remote WMI process creation through win32_process, and remote execution of arbitrary VBS through WMI event subscriptions.
 Alternate credentials are also supported for remote methods.
    * Credit - https://twitter.com/harmj0y
    * Link - https://github.com/GhostPack/SharpWMI
-2. SharpGPOAbuse - take advantage of a user's edit rights on a Group Policy Object (GPO) in order to compromise the objects that are controlled by that GPO.
+2. SharpGPOAbuse - take advantage of a user's edit rights on a Policy Object (GPO) in order to compromise the objects that are controlled by that GPO.
    * Credit - https://twitter.com/pkb1s
    * Link - https://github.com/FSecureLABS/SharpGPOAbuse